Central Suffolk and North Ipswich

-Central Suffolk and North Ipswich is a constituency (Note: A county constituency (for the purposes of election expenses and type of returning officer)) represented in the House of Commons of the UK Parliament since 2024 by Patrick Spencer of the Conservative Party, currently suspended and sitting as an Independent.
-(Note: As with all constituencies, the constituency elects one Member of Parliament (MP) by the first past the post system of election at least every five years.)
+Central Suffolk and North Ipswich is a constituency (Note: A county constituency (for the purposes of election expenses and type of returning officer)) represented in the House of Commons of the UK Parliament since 2024 by Patrick Spencer of the Conservative Party.

 Constituency profile

-Central Suffolk and North Ipswich has been considered a safe seat for the Conservative Party at the parliamentary level, primarily made up of rural farming communities and retirement properties.
-At the local government level, the Ipswich wards are generally divided between the Conservatives and Labour, whilst the rural wards were previously dominated by the Conservatives but have seen large-scale gains by the Green Party in the 2020s.
+Central Suffolk and North Ipswich is a large rural constituency located in Suffolk.
+It contains some northern suburbs of the large town of Ipswich (Castle Hill and Whitehouse) and the rural area to its north.
+The constituency's largest town is Kesgrave with a population of around 15,000.
+Other settlements in the constituency include the small towns of Needham Market and Framlingham, the villages of Debenham and Bramford and many smaller villages.
+Kesgrave is affluent and suburban in character, and Needham Market and Framlingham are historic market towns.
+The constituency is predominantly agricultural.

+Compared to nationwide averages, residents of the constituency are older, wealthier and have average levels of education and professional employment.
+White people make up 93% of the population.
+Most of the constituency is represented by Green Party councillors at the district council level, whilst Kesgrave elected Conservatives and the Ipswich suburbs elected Labour Party representatives.
+A majority of voters in the constituency supported leaving the European Union in the 2016 referendum, with an estimated 56% voting in favour of Brexit.

 History

 The county constituency was formed for the 1997 general election, largely from eastern parts of the abolished constituency of Central Suffolk, including the north-western wards of the Borough of Ipswich.
 It also included western fringes of Suffolk Coastal.

-Sir Michael Lord, knighted in 2001, who had held the predecessor seat of Central Suffolk, was the first MP who served the seat, from 1997 until 2010.
+Michael Lord, knighted in 2001, who had held the predecessor seat of Central Suffolk, was the first MP who served the seat, from 1997 until 2010.
 The 2010 general election saw the fourth win for a Conservative with the election of Dan Poulter, who retained the seat at the three subsequent elections.
 Dan Poulter announced his defection to Labour in April 2024, and did not seek re-election.

-At the 2024 election, Patrick Spencer was elected for the Conservative Party, but he currently sits as an Independent following his suspension from the party in May 2025.
+the 2024 election, Patrick Spencer was elected for the Conservative Party, but sat as an Independent following his suspension from the party in May 2025 as a result of being charged with two counts of sexual assault.
+The whip was restored in July 2026 after his acquittal at Southwark Crown Court.